Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 SELECT continent, MAX(total_deaths) AS Total_Death_Count

 FROM `project-000-392922.CDD.covid_data_death`

-Where continent is not null AND location is not null GROUP BY continent
+WHERE continent is not null AND location is not null

+GROUP BY continent

 ORDER BY Total_Death_Count DESC